Deformities - Injuries

 Osteoarthitis of the hip and knee

 There are no drugs aiming at the cause.
 A lot of factors are on the market presumably halting or repairing the degenerative process, administered orally or intraarticularly.
-Their scientific value and superiority over long standing methods of treatment is questionable.
+Their scientific value and superiority over long standing conservative methods of treatment is questionable.
 Intermittent use of anti-inflammatory drugs and physiotherapy are used with variable success.

-When patient’s everyday life has been affected surgery is indicated.
+When patient’s daily activities become limited surgery is indicated.
 In selected cases in young adults with knee osteoarthritis, tibial osteotomy can be performed.
-In most cases total arthroplasty of various types is indicated both for hip and knee.
+However, in most cases arthroplasty of various types is indicated for both hip and knee.
 Pain relief is dramatic and some improvement in motion is expected.
-Various types of anaesthesia are used.
-Patient is allowed partial weight bearing and is discharged after some days.
-There are 2 postoperative concerns regarding arthroplasties:

 <p>Αμφοτεερόπλευρη ολική αρθροπλαστική ισχίου</p>